-We make these sugar cookies all the time.
+We make these simple and easy sugar cookies all the time.
 They are one of my favorites since childhood.
-I know most people have these cookies in the fall, pretty much starting out with Halloween and going right on through Christmas.
-I think they should be a year round treat!
+I know most people have these cookies in the fall, pretty much starting out with Halloween and going right on through Christmas for their favorite holiday cookies.
+I think they should be a year-round treat!
 August you could do back to school cookies with a fun design.
 If you thought about it, you could easily create a cookie theme for all 12 months.
 I know I could!

-There is nothing special about our royal icing recipe you could get probably 500 other versions on line if you prefer.
+There is nothing unique about our royal icing recipe you could get probably 500 other versions on line if you prefer, but for the most part, they are all the same.

 2 pounds confectioners sugar